coderatio/exclusible/README.md

 ```
 2. **Websocket event**

-   All rates are broadcasted through the `rates:latest` event.
+   All rates are broadcasted through the `rates:live` event.
 ### Misc
 I created a frontend page to demo rate streaming.
 You may access the page by visiting the link below.
 You will need to change branch to `ws-client-test`